Flag of Romania: Flag Day

 Law no. 96 of 20 May 1998 proclaimed 26 June as the Day of the National Flag of Romania.
 It was on this day in 1848 that Decree no. 1 of the Wallachian Provisional Government was issued, making the red-yellow-blue tricolor the national flag.

 On Flag Day, public authorities and other state institutions are obliged by law to organize cultural/educational programs and events, with a patriotic or scientific character, devoted to Romanian history, as well as specific military ceremonies, organized within units of the Ministry of National Defense and the Ministry of the Internal Affairs.

+Similar flags

+The state flag of Chad is extremely similar to the point it has caused some amount of international discussion.
+In 2004, Chad asked the United Nations to examine the issue.
+However, then-president of Romania Ion Iliescu announced that there would be no changes to the flag.

+The flag of Moldova is inspired by the Romanian tricolour except that it has a 1:2 ratio, slightly different colors and the Moldovan coat of arms in the middle.

 Other official flags of Romania

 Governmental flags

 The publication Album des pavillons nationaux et des marques distinctives (2000) indicates that the flag of the president of Romania is a square tricolor with a white edge and a blue border.
 It is decorated on all sides with fringes of golden thread and, in the corners, tassels of the same material.
-The flag of the prime minister is similar to the one of the president, except that its border is yellow and it lacks fringes and tassels.
+The flag of the prime minister is similar to that of the president, except that its border is yellow and it lacks fringes and tassels.
 The flag of the minister of national defense is almost identical to its interwar predecessor, being a square tricolor with the letter M written in white in the middle of the blue stripe.
 The Pilot ensign represents the national flag with a thick white border.